appleiphonedddd/NDHU_Big_Data_Systems/README.md

 ./start-hadoop.sh
 ```

-3. Open new windows and show docker container ID
+3. Open new terminal and show docker container ID

 ```sh
 docker ps -a